lbarberiscanoni/electronicSignatureSearch/README.md

 #Electronic Signature Checker

 ## Description
-A fuzzy and autocompleted form that parses through the database of guests that signed the user agreement to stay with Inncubator
+A fuzzy and autocompleted search that parses through the database of guests that signed the user agreement to stay with Inncubator

 ## Technology Used
 1. Twitter's Bootstrap